-Children in Years 1 to 6 have weekly music lessons some of which are taught by a specialist music teacher.
-Every year group has an element of whole class instrument teaching, ranging from handbells in Year 1 to recorders in Year 3, ukuleles in Year 4 and violins in Year 5.
+Children in Years 1 to 6 have weekly music lessons which are taught by a specialist music teacher.
+Every year group has an element of whole class instrument teaching - handbells in Year 1, ocarinas in Year 2, recorders in Year 3, ukuleles in Year 4, violins in Year 5 and djembe drums and glockenspiels in Year 6.
 Progression in music lessons throughout the school allows for individual development and provides opportunities for group music making.